rchowdhury98/VoiceAssistant/README.md

 ## Creating your first application
 Navigate to [Actions on Google](https://developers.google.com/actions/)

    1. Select the Guides tab and create the Silly-Name Maker application with Dialogflow

+   2. When creating a new project you will select the ```voice-assistant-181005``` from  the google projects drop-down menu